-Madidi Jungle Ecolodge is an innovative community based ecotourism venture.
-Four indigenous families from the community of San Jose of Uchupiamonas started the project.
+Madidi Jungle Ecolodge is a low-impact rainforest eco-venture created and sustained 100% by indigenous families from the heart of Bolivia's Madidi National Park.
 San Jose of Uchupiamonas is a Communal Land Territory (TCO Uchupiamonas in Spanish) that spans 210 thousand hectares of rainforest within the Madidi National Park, in the Bolivian Amazon.

-We set up the Madidi Jungle Ecolodge 3.5 hours from Rurrenabaque, to receive those tourists seeking to get in touch with Jungle.
-Our operations are 100% Eco-friendly with Nature and Local Culture.
-We designed the Ecolodge in harmony with the environment, rescuing the traditional architecture of Amazon cultures, using ancient construction techniques and local materials found in the rainforest.
+The Ecolodge is accessible by a 3.5 hour boat ride from Rurrenabaque.
+Our Ecolodge is a prime location for wildlife viewing and serves as the base for a variety of hikes of varying intensities.
+We had designed the Ecolodge in harmony with the environment, rescuing the traditional architecture of Amazon cultures, using ancient construction techniques and local materials found in the rainforest.
 The cabins offer comfort and safety so that your stay in the jungle is unique and unforgettable.

 Madidi National Park is one of the most biodiverse parks on the planet, it covers a surface area of 1.895.750 hectares (18.957 km2), and is a place scientists call a "Biodiversity Hotspot".
 The Tropical Andes Hotspot has the greatest biodiversity of endemic species on the planet, some 6,000 species of vascular plants and some 1,000 species of neotropical birds.

+Rurrenabaque is an unforgettable beginning for the Amazon Jungle Tours.
 Madidi is an ideal destination to see the jungle and be one with nature and the local cultures.
-Most of our guests are couples, friends, families and single traveller who likes personalized service and seek a truly Jungle Experience.
+Most people visit Madidi Jungle Ecolodge on a Tareche Program 3d/2n or Wabu Program 4d/3n all inclusive jungle tour from Rurrenabaque, who likes personalized service and seek a truly Eco-frienfly Jungle Experience.